Pastor Trevor’s Book Recommendations - 2025

 Pastor Trevor’s 2025 Book Recommendations

-Bible, Theology, and Missions:
+Where Bible, Theology, and Christian Living Meet:

 Remember Death: The Surprising Path to Living Hope by Matthew McCollough – If I had to choose only one must read book of the year it is this one.
 McCollough helps us prepare for eternal life by remembering death.